Adampse/ToxGet/README.md

 # ToxGet
-A simple program to retrieve toxins with cysteine motifs from transcriptomes
+A simple program to retrieve toxins with cysteine motifs from transcriptomes.